AleksandrRiabov/fs-planning-tool/README.md

 ##<h2>How to run the app</h2>
 1. Either fork or download the app and open the folder in the cli.
-2. Install all deppendencies using the "npm i" command.
+2. Install all dependencies using the "npm i" command.
 3. Create an account in MongoDB Atlas.
 4. Add ".env" file width two variables:  "Mongo_Atlas_Password" = your password, and "Mongo_login" = your login.
 5. Start back end using the "npm start" command.